 Organization, editing and data checking are crucial elements of the M&A process.
 It’s no secret, however, that they will often stifle the momentum of a deal.
 Due diligence must be properly executed in order for an M&A deal to be successful and a virtual data room’s ability to streamline the processes will allow for this.

-A good VDR will offer solutions that keep a deal moving forward at a productive pace.
+Good data room services will offer solutions that keep a deal moving forward at a productive pace.
 Platforms like SmartRoom offer features that allow for easy collaboration across the team.
 SmartRoom comes integrated with Microsoft Office 365 Online which gives users the ability to create and edit Word, PowerPoint, and Excel documents directly within the platform.
 As the document undergoes constant revision, the virtual data room will track each version and the user who made the modifications.

 VDR providers like SmartRoom make unsecured email attachments a thing of of the past with secure document sharing links.
 SmartRoom’s SmartShare application allows users to easily share and collaborate on documents with seamless control through a simple secure link.
 Detailed reporting of shared documents provide key insights to administrators allowing them to manage deal activity more efficiently.